 - Brainstorming some more ideas with the existing content in the post

 - Check BuzzSumo for better titles (more shares) you can use for your new post

 - Republish the same content with different more luring or on-the-point headlines, and with some additions (or not) in

-- Promote your message via more channels, by selecting key points from your post and developing a new content in different format, or with different scope, in:
+- Promote your message via more channels, by selecting key points from your post and developing a new content in a different format, or with a different scope, in:

 There are many ways you can repurpose your content and provide value to your readers!
 Some are more difficult than others, some cannot be done by yourself without an experts’ assistance and some are very time or money expensive to implement without prior knowledge.

 Your content repurposes practice can ranging from developing a simple presentation based on the content you are going to use as a base to develop a video presentation, a podcast, or something else with larger impact (as an ebook or a course).

 As an author, you can: